In the early 1980’s, I was a young and inexperienced nurse’s aide. I quickly learned how to react and respond to common dementia behaviors.

 Was I dishonest with Elsie?
 Yes.
 But did I fib to hurt her?
 No. I calmed her and made her laugh, I went to her reality.
 We connected and bonded.
 She never knew my name, but recognized me as a safe person.
 And I truly loved her.
 She felt that.

-Elsie seemed happy when we were together despite her discomfort, anger, confusion, and paranoia.
+Elsie seemed happy when we were together despite her discomfort, depression, anger, confusion, and paranoia.
 I have to believe I did what was best at the time.
 I’ll never know for sure.
 But the words that came out of my mouth that morning worked for us.

 Thankfully, in recent years, the internet and specialized training have improved the information we receive about dementia.
 Caregivers don’t have to guess as much, although there is no playbook or cure-all.
 Each person has a unique personality, memories, interests, preferences, and perspectives.
-But resources, services and supports that are available to help each of us to provide kind and respectful care have made our jobs much easier.
+But resources, services and supports that are available to help each of us provide kind and respectful care have made our jobs much easier.
 And very rewarding.